EdgeApp/edge-core-js/src/docs/edge-wallet-cache-design.md

 The later `loadNameFile` / `loadFiatFile` / `loadTokensFile` dispatches overwrite the cached values with the authoritative synced-repo values, exactly as they overwrite initial state on master.
 One of those loads needs a gate of its own: `loadTokensFile`'s legacy branch names currency codes rather than [tokenIds](#tokenid), and converting them against the builtin definitions that are still loading in parallel would map every code to nothing, so it waits for those definitions before converting.
 If the user renamed the wallet on another device, the cache shows the old name for a second or two, then corrects.
 Same class of staleness the GUI already tolerates for balances.

-Two paths keep the per-wallet read alive.
-A wallet activated after login misses the bulk seed, so its own pixie reads its seed from the account cache, falling back to `publicKey.json` plus `walletCache.json`; and a device still on the version-1 layout takes that same per-wallet read once, after which the saver folds those wallets into the consolidated file.
-The old per-wallet files are left on disk as a recovery net and are never written again.
+A wallet activated after login misses the bulk seed, so its own pixie reads its own rows.
+A read that fails at any step is a cold boot, never a failed login: the cache is only ever a head start.

-If the file is missing, fails its [cleaner](#cleaner), or the account holds legacy Airbitz wallets whose infos cannot be cached, the boot skips the seed entirely and runs the cold path: repo sync, then `loadAllFiles`, then the gate opens on the conditions master uses.
+If no wallet row is cached, or the account holds legacy Airbitz wallets whose infos cannot be cached, the boot skips the seed entirely and runs the cold path: repo sync, then `loadAllFiles`, then the gate opens on the conditions master uses.
 Cold-start behavior is unchanged, guarded by [test case 1](#5-testing).

 #### 4.1.3 Gate change